 If you opt for full coverage when making selections for your auto insurance policy, the insurance company will have you select your car insurance deductible amounts.
-A deductible is the amount you would be responsible for paying out of pocket if you file a covered non-liability claim on your policy.
-Many people choose a $500 deductible for both their collision coverage and comprehensive coverage.
-Because deductibles are tied to how much you pay in premiums, it helps to know your best auto insurance options.
+Deductibles apply for coverage like collision and comprehensive coverage, and are what you would pay first to repair your vehicle after an incident before the insurance company covers the rest.
+Because deductibles are tied to how much you pay in premiums, it helps to know the different amounts you can choose and your best auto insurance options.

 What is a car insurance deductible?